Jaydeep-29/Terraform_Zero_to_Hero/Day 1/03-install.md

 ## Linux

-- Follow the steps provided in the Downloads [Page](https://developer.hashicorp.com/terraform/downloads) for Linux.
+- Follow the steps provided in the Downloads [Page](https://developer.hashicorp.com/terraform/downloads) for Linux .

 ## macOS